ikappaki/standard-streams-test/README.md

 [RPT*:51160] :read-bytes 1 :read-chars $
 ```

-A writer will block if it tries to write more bytes that the space available on the pipe buffer
+A writer will block if it tries to write more bytes that the space available on the pipe buffer:
 ```
 >stest :pipe :pipe-size 2 :read 2 :write 3
 [CMD*:38988] :pipe :pipe-size 2 :read 2 :write 3